 "One of the most important services of Newsmakers was to invite candidates for public office to sit together during election cycles and talk about their approaches in an informal forum."

 Digitizing Decades of History

-Funding from these two grants will support the digitization of the videotapes and create a new online exhibit experience where customers can explore a series of curated online exhibits of primary source materials, “Local 12 Newsmakers” episodes and segments, as well as trusted information from third-party organizations that provide various perspectives and information about the subjects.
+Funding from these two grants supported the digitization of the videotapes and the creation of a new online exhibit experience where customers can explore a series of curated online exhibits of primary source materials, “Local 12 Newsmakers” episodes and segments, as well as trusted information from third-party organizations that provide various perspectives and information about the subjects.

-Three exhibits are currently planned to be made available as part of Cincinnati Stories: Increasing Civic Awareness:
+The three exhibits are now available as part of Cincinnati Stories: Increasing Civic Awareness:

 - “Community Relations, Consent Decrees and Public Outcry 2001-Today.”, opens a new window

 - “Red to Purple to Blue?
 Demographic shifts, voter engagement, census tracts and redistricting.”, opens a new window

 - “Strong Mayor, Strong Council, or Strong Administrator – what is charter reform and who are we today?”, opens a new window

 Explore Cincinnati Stories: Increasing Civic Awareness including over 600 full, unedited episodes of “Local 12 Newsmakers”, opens a new window and the curated online exhibits, opens a new window.